13 Days: [ST-Walk7] Tasmania & the Overland Track

 (Days 2 to 4) - 2 Nights Accommodation in Sydney

-Travel to your accommodation in Sydney, Australia, where you will be staying whilst on vacation for 2 nights.
+Travel to your accommodation in Sydney, Australia, where you will be staying whilst on vacation for 2 nights in your studio room apartment.

 Insider's Tip: Hop on the Sydney Explorer bus to explore the city